-A minimum of 9 credit hours of the general education courses must be completed prior to the May 15th application deadline of the year you apply for the Radiologic Technology Program.
-Courses completed at a college(s) other than RSCC will only be considered if the official college transcript is submitted to the RSCC Admissions and Records Office AND evaluated before the published application deadline.Courses completed and transcripts submitted after the published application deadline will NOT be considered for admission.
+A minimum of 9 credit hours of the general education courses must be completed prior to the March 31st application deadline of the year you apply for the Radiologic Technology Program (courses completed in the spring semester of application will NOT be considered for admission).
+Courses completed at a college other than RSCC will only be considered if the official college transcript is submitted to the RSCC Admissions and Records Office AND evaluated before the published application deadline.Courses completed and transcripts submitted after the published application deadline will NOT be considered for admission.

 Applicants should self-assess to determine if they can meet the following general standards:

 Second year students will be enrolled in various Rad Tech lecture classes anytime between 8 a.m. and 5:00 p.m. on Tuesday and Thursday.
 Clinical hours are Monday, Wednesday and Friday from 8:00 a.m. to 4:00 p.m. at most clinical sites.
 There are four weeks of evening clinic required during the second year of the program and no weekend clinical. *In no event will a student be required to spend more than 40 hours a week in the classroom or clinic.
-If a student needs to make-up time missed, other than tardy time which must be made up on the same day the tardy event occurred, the make-up time can be made up during finals week at the end of the semester.
-However, if the student chooses, the student can make up time during the regular week after clinical time is over.
+If a student needs to make-up time missed, it can be completed during finals week at the end of the semester.
+However, if the student chooses, the student can make up time during the regular semester after regularly scheduled clinical time is over.

 Students will be participating in unpaid clinical education (clinic) throughout the program which requires students to be at the hospital for eight hours each scheduled clinical day.
 During clinic, students perform radiographic procedures on real patients with the guidance of registered technologists while working with other students, physicians, and various healthcare professionals.
 Students deal with blood & body fluids, surgical procedures, trauma, portable procedures, as well as routine radiography and will move and transport patients, which includes heavy lifting & reaching.